threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_packages.md

 Polls package powers polls21.threefold.me
 It has no added value for your 3Bot.

-### Stellar stats
+### Stellar Stats

-Stellar stats package powers https://statsdata.threefoldtoken.com/ It has no added value for your 3Bot.
+Stellar Stats package powers https://statsdata.threefoldtoken.com/ It has no added value for your 3Bot.

 ### Codeserver

 This package will host Visual Studio Code in the browser!
-Here you can interact with the 3Bot source code and edit it!
+Here you can interact with the 3Bot source code and edit it online, directly on your hosted 3Bot!